Frequently Asked Questions

 A: Review your lease – it should address repairs.
 It is a good idea to notify the manager of your maintenance requests in writing, and document any subsequent attempts to get the repair made.
 It is never a good idea to withhold rent in lieu of repairs being made, nor is it a good idea to move out without giving proper notice because of a maintenance problem.

 A: Your lease will indicate the required notice period and how to deliver that notice to vacate your apartment.

 Q: Can’t I just move out when my lease is up if I want to?

 A: Usually, the notice period indicated in your lease is still required to be given, even if your lease is expiring.

 Q: What if I need to break my lease before it expires?

-A: You will most likely be charged an early termination fee or be required to pay rent for a period of time, possibly until the lease does expire.
+A: You will most likely be charged an early termination fee or be required to pay rent for a period of time, possibly until the lease expires.
 Your lease may address early termination.
 If it does not, request the community/company policy in writing prior to terminating your lease.